refugeetech/platform/CONTRIBUTING.md

 > 1. Click the widget
 >
 > #### Observed behavior
 > When clicking the widget, nothing happens.
+[Optionally include a screenshot, if it is relevant.]
 >
 > #### Expected behavior
 > When clicking the widget, something should happen.